 1. In accordance with the Federal Mitigation Rule (33 CFR part 332), the Section 404(b)(1) guidelines (40 CFR part 230), and current Corps policies and guidelines for compensatory mitigation, regulated activities must be designed and constructed to avoid and minimize (mitigate) adverse effects, both temporary and permanent, to waters of the US to the maximum extent practicable at the project site (i.e., onsite).
 Mitigation includes actions which may avoid, minimize, rectify, reduce, or compensate for adverse environmental effects or activities which may otherwise be contrary to the public interest.

-2. Examples of avoidance activities may include, but are not limited to, monitoring dredge speed and operations to maintain water quality, installation of turbidity and/or silt curtains or other BMPs available to minimize turbidity during regulated activities in waters of the US, and jetting temporary structures in waters of the US for dredge pipeline placement.
-Additional information pertaining to BMPs can be found at the following link:
+Examples of avoidance activities may include, but are not limited to, monitoring dredge speed and operations to maintain water quality, installation of turbidity and/or silt curtains or other BMPs available to minimize turbidity during regulated activities in waters of the US, and jetting temporary structures in waters of the US for dredge pipeline placement.
+Regulated activities which the Corps believes do not mitigate adverse environmental effects or are contrary to the public interest are ineligible for authorization by the Utility GP, and will be evaluated by the Corps using standard permit procedures.